 Each title is ranked according to its share of pageviews among the items displayed.
 Pageviews for each item are divided by the aggregate number of pageviews generated by the items displayed.

-When Salman asks for Ash's hand in marriage her family refuses.
+When Sameer asks for Nandini's hand in marriage her family refuses.
 They have already chosen a husband for their daughter.
-Salman returns to Italy.
-When Ajay, Ash's new husband realizes that his new bride has been in love with someone else, he is prepared to sacrifice his love for her and take her to Italy to be reunited with her true love, Salman.Written by
+Sameer returns to Italy.
+When Vanraj, Nandini's husband realizes that his new bride has been in love with someone else, he is prepared to sacrifice his love for her and take her to Italy to be reunited with her true love, Sameer.Written by

 13 of 15 people found this review helpful.